jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

     AssertionError: Tuples differ: ((), {}) != (None, None)

-* I change the test to make it pass with empty parentheses and curly braces as the expectation since no positional or keyword arguments were provided as inputs
+* I will make the test to make it pass with empty parentheses and curly braces as the expectation since no positional or keyword arguments were provided as inputs

   .. code-block:: python